Laid Off By U.S. Contractor, Iraqi Interpreters Fear ISIS Retaliation

 A press release announcing the new company noted that Valiant management had been recognized for overseeing "industry-leading ethics and compliance programs."

-While the U.S. Army's Intelligence and Security Command oversees the contract for linguists, Valiant oversees the work and independently decides whom to hire and fire.
+While the U.S. Army's Intelligence and Security Command (INSCOM) oversees the contract for linguists, Valiant oversees the work and independently decides whom to hire and fire.

 Last year, the Pentagon's inspector general found that Valiant fired a linguist after trying to transfer her from Baghdad to Basra, in retaliation for her complaining to U.S. Embassy security officials about being assaulted by a coworker on embassy grounds.